callstack/react-native-testing-library/website/docs/UserEvent.md

 - `endEditing`
 - `blur`

 The `submitEditing` event is skipped by default.
-It can be send by setting `submitEditing: true` option.
+It can sent by setting `submitEditing: true` option.